NYS Net Metering

 Initially, for solar PV and other non-wind technologies, these limits were set at 1% of each utility territory’s 2005 peak demand.
 However, Central Hudson Gas & Electric reached the limit in July 2012, and following a petition by Hudson Valley Clean Energy, the PSC issued an order directing them to triple the capacity limit to 3% in October 2012.
 On July 1, 2013 the remaining regulated NYS utilities were directed to raise the net metering limit to 3% of 2005 peak demand.

-The following charts detail the amount of generation capacity that is net metered (measured in kilowatts or kW) for each utility as of September 30th, 2014, and compares it to the amount of net metering the utilities are required to provide.
+The following charts detail the amount of generation capacity that is net metered (measured in kilowatts or kW) for each utility as of February 28th, 2015, and compares it to the amount of net metering the utilities are required to provide.
+Central Hudson’s data is as of December 31st, 2014.
 As soon as the limitation is reached for a given utility, it will no longer be required to accept net metering applications unless the 6% of 2005 peak demand limit is raised.

 Figure 4: Actual growth trend of projects net metered since May 2013 compared to 6% of 2005 peak demand capacity for non-wind systems.
 KW includes installed and applications in process.